Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 The libs task also takes care of copying the needed files to `www/js/libs` so they can be used at runtime.

+!!! warning
 	This directory will be removed when executing the `gulp clean` or `gulp clean:libs` tasks and should not be commited to source control.

 # docs